GSA/open-gsa-redesign/_apidocs/entity-api.md

 so it must be explicitly requested.</li>
 </ul>
 <br>Examples: includeSections=entityRegistration,coreData; includeSections=integrityInformation,All; includeSections=repsAndCerts.
-<br>The applicable sections for the entities that are not registered/ID Assigned are entityRegistration and coreData.
+<br><br>The applicable sections for the entities that are not registered/ID Assigned are entityRegistration and coreData.
-<br>Examples: includeSections=entityRegistration,coreData; includeSections=All; includeSections=repsAndCerts.
+<br><br>Examples: includeSections=entityRegistration,coreData; includeSections=All;
+includeSections=repsAndCerts.
 </td>
 <td>v1<br>v2<br>v3</td>
 </tr>